vedderb/bldc/lispBM/README.md

 ## File System (SD Card)

-On the VESC Express when an SD-card is present files can be listed, read, written and removed.
-Directories can be created and removed as well.
-The following extensions describe how that is done.
+When a SD-card is present in the VESC Express files can be listed, read, written and removed.
+Directories can also be created and removed.

 ---